Acoustic scattering and field enhancement through a single aperture

-It is noted that $\alpha_{1,0} =0$, thus $q_{1,0} = 0$.
-The basis functions $\{\phi_{mne}, \phi_{mno}\}$ defined in \eqref{eigen0} are orthogonal to each other and are eigenfunctions of the Laplacian operator.
-More precisely, one may consider the Laplacian operator in cylindrical coordinates,
+for integers $m\geq 1$ and $n\geq 0$.
+The basis functions $\{\phi_{mne}, \phi_{mno}\}$ defined in \eqref{eigen0} are eigenfunctions of the Laplacian operator on $\Gamma_1$, and orthogonal to each other.
+Following the definition of the Bessel function $J_n$, one can verify that